segmentio/analytics-edge/packages/edge-sdk-cloudflare/README.md

 ### Automatic Injection of AJS to pages ( `features.ajsInjection` )

-The SDK will automatically adds AJS snippet to the HEAD of each page.
+The SDK will automatically adds AJS snippet to the `<HEAD>` of each page.

 👉 This feature should only be used if the SDK is being used as a full proxy of the origin.

 ### Server-side Cookies ( `features.serverSideCookies` )

-The SDK will set `ajs_anonymous_id` and `ajs_user_id` cookies as HTTPOnly.
-This feature will be helpful in few instances:
+The Edge SDK will set ajs_anonymous_id and ajs_user_id cookies as HTTPOnly.
+This feature has several benefits:

-- Prevent Safari browsers from clearing those ids, as currently Safari limits the TTL of JS accessible storage to 7 days
+👉 It prevents Safari browsers from clearing those ids, as currently Safari limits the TTL of JS accessible storage to 7 days.
+👉 It prevents client-side code from accessing those identifiers.
+There are a few important considerations regarding the server-side cookies:

-There are few caveats around the server-side cookies:
+There are a few important considerations regarding the server-side cookies:

-👉 Users visiting a website for the first time will get an `anonymousId` that is generated on the Edge, and is stored as HTTPOnly cookie
+👉 Users visiting a website for the first time will receive an `anonymousId` that is generated on the Edge and stored as an HTTPOnly cookie.
-👉 If user is already identified on a given browser ( has either of anonymousId or userId ), the Edge SDK will respect those identities, but convert those from client-side cookie to server-side cookie
+👉 If a user is already identified on a given browser (has either an `anonymousId` or `userId`), the Edge SDK will respect those identities but convert them from client-side cookies to server-side cookies.

-👉 If an identity of the user is updated through a call to `identify` / `track` / `page` / `group` methods, the identity is intially stored as a client-side cookie, and when the browser receives the response back from Edge, the cookie will be promoted to a server-side cookie
+👉 If a user's identity is updated through a call to the `identify` / `track` / `page` / `group` methods, the identity is initially stored as a client-side cookie.
+When the browser receives the response from the Edge, the cookie is promoted to a server-side cookie.

-👉 If the identity of the user is updated through `analytics.setAnonymousId()` or ` analytics.user().id(``'``…') `, the identity is initially set as a client-side cookie, and on the next request ( either a tracking call, or next time AJS loads ) the cookie is promoted to HTTPOnly cookie
+👉 If a user's identity is updated through `analytics.setAnonymousId()` or ` analytics.user().id(``'``…') `, the identity is initially set as a client-side cookie.
+On the next request (either a tracking call or when AJS loads again), the cookie is promoted to an HTTPOnly cookie.

-👉 If the identity of the user is cleared using `analytics.reset()`, then you have to send a subsequent tracking call to clear the HTTPOnly cookies ( TBD/Fix )
+👉 If the identity of the user is cleared using `analytics.reset()`, the identity is initially cleared from the browser, and subsequently, browser notifies to worker to clear the server-side cookies.

 ### Redact writekeys ( `features.redactWritekey` )

-SDK can scrub the writekey from AJS, Settings, and calls to the tracking API, and then adds the writeKey to the events from the Edge.
-While writeKeys are public, you may choose to not expose the writeKeys on the browser.
+The Edge SDK has the ability to remove the writeKey from AJS, Settings, and calls to the tracking API, and then add the writeKey to events from the Edge.
+This allows you to keep your writeKey private and not expose it on the browser.
+Note that writeKeys are typically public, but this feature gives you the option to keep it hidden on the browser.

 ### Edge Variation ( `features.edgeVariations` )